G1LRO/chirp2cxf/README.md

 "chirp2cxf.exe chirpfile.csv quanshengfile.cxf"

-The result is written to a new file.
+The result Quansheng CPS file is written to a new file.

 09/05/23: this file is new and untested.
 Testing and refinement assistance is most welcome